Borrower Spotlight: Small Businesses Supported by Advance Global Capital

 July 21, 2023

-Since 2017, our work with Advanced Global Capital (AGC) has enabled us to channel capital to local financial intermediaries that provide capital for small businesses in underserved communities around the world so they can access the credit they need to build their business.
+Since 2017, our work with Advance Global Capital (AGC) has enabled us to channel capital to local financial intermediaries that provide capital for small businesses in underserved communities around the world so they can access the credit they need to build their business.

 Introduction to Advance Global Capital